Ashu-hub/All-About-MicroServices/MicroServicesNCloudInterviewQuestions.md

 	But we should not use them as it has boilerplate-code(lot of code needs to write for a small work) to call and get the response.
 	Insted we should use Feign client to use for communication.

-4. how to maintain logs in microservices architecture ans:- By using Correlate Requests With a Unique ID
+4. How to maintain logs in microservices architecture ans:- By using Correlate Requests With a Unique ID

 5. Discuss Eureka: